E10

 Steps to resolve E10:

 - 1. Check door and load: Ensure the door is fully closed and not obstructed.
 Remove any items preventing closure.
-Allow several hours for temperature to recover if the door was left open.
+Allow several hours for the temperature to recover if the door was left open.

 - 2. Clean condenser: Pull the freezer away from the wall.
 Brush or vacuum dust from the condenser coils and ventilation grilles to improve heat dissipation.